 Bell and I both agree that our New Year’s in Syros was one of our all time favorites.
 Unless you’re in your early twenties, it beats a night out in Ireland which gets far too sloppy well before midnight.
 But that’s a whole other story as Ireland is also a fantastic place to hang out, it just happens that we currently live here.

 It’s also worth noting that Mykonos gets very crowded in summer, and its prices are higher than anywhere else in Greece.
-So for some, like us, Syros would be the best Greek cyclades island to visit no matter the season.
-To learn more about the capital of the Cyclades, check out Matt Barrett’s Guide to Syros.
+So for some, Syros would be one of the best Greek cyclades island to visit no matter the season.

 We usually find that booking.com offers the best hotel deals, especially in Europe, but even in North America.
 If you’d prefer to stay in an apartment over a hotel and have never used Airbnb, sign up here and receive credits off your first stay!
 Be sure to book places with consistently good reviews for the best experience!

 More on the Greek Islands

 There are so many wonderful Greek islands, but two other favorites of ours are Naxos and Crete.
 Read why Naxos has long been a favorite island of Greek tourists, that has recently become more popular with international visitors.
 Crete is the largest island in Greece, offering excellent value in the winter too.
 Chania is a major highlight, featuring one of Greece’s best culinary scenes, in a charming town that was previously occupied by the Venetian and Ottoman Empires.

 Travel to Syros Cheap

 Play the credit card points game and use bonus point sign-ups for free plane tickets!
 There’s a wide variety of banks offering bonus point sign ups that equate to free plane tickets.
 These days we rarely pay for international flights.
 If you have questions on travel hacking, leave a comment below or get in touch with us.
 We’re happy to help!